CactuseSecurity/firewall-orchestrator/documentation/auth/backend/hasura-auth-doc.md

 TODO: currently cpreport is entered as fixed role name in hasura - this has to be variably defined in roles table

-Add Basic roles and permissions in hasura respectively postgresql permissions (grants):
+# Add Basic roles and permissions in postgresql permissions (grants):
 - Anonymous
 - Authenticated User
 - Documenter
 - Admin

-Second Layer of roles then allows granular access based on device permissions
+# Second Layer of roles then allows granular access based on device permissions